| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

-Internal function to extract risk indices from a list of crop rasters.
+Internal function to extract risk indices from a list of habitat rasters.

 crop_rasters |